-- Authorship or acknowledgements of specific (MC)2staff member(s) should also be considered and discussed with the appropriate staff member.
+- Authorship or acknowledgments of specific (MC)2 staff members should also be considered and discussed with the appropriate staff member.

 - Follow all training, safety, and booking policies.

-- The User is allowed to use an instrument only after proper training and approval by Center staff.
+- Use an instrument only after proper training and approval by center staff.

-- The User is not to change the alignment of any of the (MC)2instruments beyond that shown during training.
+- Do not change the alignment of any of the (MC)2 instruments beyond that shown during training.

-- After any session on any instrument, log off and follow all required steps as shown during training.
+- After any session on any instrument, log off and follow all required steps shown during training.

-- After a session the instruments are to be reset back to the default settings after any session as shown during training.
+- After a session reset the instruments to the default settings as shown during training.

-- The User is to clean up after him/herself, both in the specimen preparation rooms and in the microscope rooms.
+- Clean up after each session, both in the specimen preparation rooms and in the microscope rooms.
 Razor blades, Kimwipes, rubber gloves, carbon sticky tabs, etc. should be placed in the recycling or trash receptacles provided.

 - Any glassware in the specimen preparation room is to be washed out, dried, and returned to the storage cupboard.

 - Samples left in any room may be discarded by center staff.

 - (MC)2 does not permit the presence, use, or storage of hydrofluoric acid.

 - DO NOT CHANGE THE PRESSURE SETTINGS ON THE ARGON GAS CYLINDER of the carbon coater or sputter coater.
 Merely open and close the main valve.

-- If you use the last of any item or the last but one of any item, or it looks like stock of an item is running low, please replace it or write it on the white board provided.
+- If you use the last of any item or the last-but-one of any item, or it looks like stock is running low, please replace the item or write it on the white board provided.

-- If there is an instrument failure or you suspect an issue with a component (even if unsure), or when equipment responds to use of it in a manner not familiar or unexpected, including sample contamination, misalignment, an unresponsive computer, or low signal to noise ratio:
+- If there is an instrument failure or you suspect an issue with a component (even if unsure), or when equipment responds to use in any unfamiliar or unexpected manner, including sample contamination, misalignment, an unresponsive computer, or low signal-to-noise ratio: